uscensusbureau/the-opportunity-project/pages/prize-challenge/prize-challenge.md

 submission-checklist: xyz

 hero:
-  text: 'Win Funding to Scale Your Technology Awarding $260,000 in Prizes'
+  text: 'The Open Data for Good Grand Challenge Awarded $260,000 in Prizes'
   subtext: 'Submissions for the [Open Data For Good Challenge](https://www.challenge.gov/challenge/open-data-for-good-grand-challenge/){: .usa-link } are now closed.
-The Challenge awards funding to teams who use The Opportunity Project process.'
+The Challenge awards funding to teams who built technology products with federal open data.'

 banner-subheader:
   top: